 Work starts on unedited visual and sound footage, called rushes, daily rushes or dailies.
 Problems with sound quality are quickly reveal themselves.
 Dialogue change usually happens further into the editing process.

-Actors come into the studio for rerecording.
-This Shutterstock Tutorial shows you what that looks like in the studio.
+This Shutterstock Tutorial shows you what rerecording looks like in the studio.

 What is a loop group in film?